whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 ---
 title: A Breakdown of HTTP Clients in Elixir
 description: |
-  This is an overview of the HTTP clients we have available in Elixir, as long as when to use each one.
+  This is an overview of the HTTP clients we have available in Elixir, as well as when to use each one.
 extra:
   cover_image: cover-image.png
 ---